amelofilho/ECS160HW4-fq25/ANALYSIS.md

 # Analysis:

-Our Issue Summarizer, Bug Finder and Issue Comparator microservices were wrapped with Spring Boot controllers and deployed as REST endpoints running on port 30000.

 Our system was able to load the target repo from Redis, clone the repo locally, summarize all open GitHub issues, analyze selected.repo.dat for bugs and  compare the two resulting issue lists.
 Our application summarized 36 GitHub issues and analyzed 4 source files.
 We ran into a few cases:

 ## Case 1: